The moss on our rocks has been loving the rain. Apparently months of direct sunlight with no moisture doesn’t kill it.

 Since we were looking for a specific vehicle in a specific color we had to look for one with the least amount of junk added on from one of these other dealers.
 Since making a trade is work, the other dealer isn’t interested in negotiating the accessories.
 And since our dealer has to pay for the accessories either way they’re not really interested in eating the cost.
 Fair enough from our dealer’s perspective.
 If I were a haggler I suppose I could have tried to convince them to eat the cost in order to make the sale.
 But I already knew the price I was getting was a good-to-great price and since they’d been fair and transparent with me about the whole process I felt it was fair to treat them the same way.

 After a few calls we found one that only had the stupid wheel locks installed.
-The other dealer invoiced the wheel locks at $149 for being pre-installed, but our dealer wasn't trying to make additional money off the wheel locks that we didn't want anyway and told us the price increase would only be $99.
+The other dealer invoiced the wheel locks at $149 for being pre-installed, but our dealer wasn’t trying to make additional money off the wheel locks that we didn’t want anyway and told us the price increase would only be $99.
 This was another point in favor of Livermore Honda.
-You may be thinking, "Yah, but you still ended up spending $99 you didn't have to."
-And you're right.
+You may be thinking, “Yah, but you still ended up spending $99 you didn’t have to.”
+And you’re right.
 But we decided it was worth it to get the exact van we wanted with the color we wanted instead of settling for something else.
-If I had a regret about my Civic it'd be that I didn't get it in the color I wanted--I got it in the color they had available.
+If I had a regret about my Civic it’d be that I didn’t get it in the color I wanted–I got it in the color they had available.

 Anyway.
 The salesman was helpful and transparent about the entire process and never once attempted to sell us anything.